 State statute requires the department to compute an estimate of the general school aid each public school district will receive for the coming school year by July 1.
-School personnel use the estimate to complete their annual budgets.
+School personnel may use the estimate to complete their annual budgets and project changes in property tax levies.
 On Oct.
-15, the department will certify state general aid amounts for 2016‑17 based on audited 2015‑16 data.
-Estimated general aid to districts may change.
+15, the department will certify state general aid amounts for 2018‑19 based on audited 2017‑18 data.
+Estimated general aid to districts is subject to change.

-NOTES: Additional information about general and categorical school aids can be found on the Department of Public Instruction’s School Financial Services website at https://dpi.wi.gov/sfs.
-For lists of school district aid estimates, click the July 1 Estimate of 2016-17 General Aid link.
+NOTES: Additional information about general and categorical school aids can be found on the Department of Public Instruction’s School Financial Services website.
+For lists of school district aid estimates, go to the general aid section.